Skip to main content

 2. Map Politics

-The differentiator here is not can they identify where the political power is situated within a buyer’s organization, but are they able to purposefully align themselves to the political power.
+The differentiator here is not that they can identify where the political power is situated within a buyer’s organization, but they can purposefully align themselves to the political power.
 Are they aligning from so many angles that competitors are thwarted at every effort to penetrate your “electric fence?”
 Is this alignment happening in relationships?
 Is it happening in the solution?
 Is it happening with influencers outside the visible walls of the deal?

 3. & 4.
 Present Value and Craft Messages

-This dynamic duo determines if the salesperson is differentiated for their creativity or are another “me too” salesperson.
-In this high-paced, “copy cat” environment, these competencies must be anchored in ability so that the re-messaging and presenting is evolving to stay ahead of the growing number of competitors.
+This dynamic duo determines if the salesperson is differentiated for their creativity or is another “me too” salesperson.
+In this high-paced, “copycat” environment, these competencies must be anchored in ability so that the re-messaging and presenting are evolving to stay ahead of the growing number of competitors.

 So, the question for these competencies is not only, “Do they create and present powerful value messages that create interest?—but, “Do they have the depth and agility to continue to change it up to stay one step ahead of the competition?”
-Is the same message and presentation used at each prospect or can they change things up?
+Is the same message and presentation used at each prospect, or can they change things?

 5. Influence Decisions

-There is no shortage of business cases that make a strong, logical conclusion to make a buying decision.
+No shortage of business cases makes a strong, logical decision to make buying decisions.
 But why buy from your salesperson?
-It can so easily become a competitive fight resorting to price reductions.
+It can so quickly become a competitive fight, resorting to price reductions.
 Linking to emotion and personal agendas is where the distinction is created.
-Are your salespeople able to intentionally create emotion to propel your business case to the top?
+Can your salespeople intentionally make feelings to propel your business case to the top?

 6. Demonstrate Financial Acumen

-Are your salespeople taking the responsibility to uncover which financial metrics will be most important to impact for the buyer or are they just choosing the same metrics the competitors will be using?
-Can your salespeople believably elevate the conversation to more strategic business drivers that are relied on by leaders in your prospects’ environment?
+Are your salespeople taking the responsibility to uncover which financial metrics will be essential to impacting the buyer, or are they just choosing the same metrics the competitors will use?
+Can your salespeople believably elevate the conversation to more strategic business drivers that leaders rely on in your prospects’ environment?

 Creating a competitive advantage is the holy grail for sales teams.
-Establishing the ability to create this advantage with each new pursuit takes planning that leverages the sales competencies above.
-It is rarely achieved by leveraging one great idea for a quarter or two until others mimic it.
+Establishing the ability to develop this advantage with each new pursuit involves planning that leverages the above sales competencies.
+Once others mimic it, it is only achieved by leveraging one great idea for a quarter or two.

-It is to be able to consistently reinvent a source of competitive advantage with creativity in every pursuit.
+It is to consistently reinvent a source of competitive advantage with creativity in every pursuit.
 This is achieved with the power of the six sales competencies – help your sales team focus on developing these skills to gain competitive advantage in more pursuits.

 Categories: